 “Practice random acts of kindness.”
 You’ve likely seen this adage on a bumper sticker in front of you while stuck in traffic in or around your favorite city.
 Even though you may find it corny, I am here to tell you that on March 15, 2019, one random act of kindness made a significant difference in my life.

-My sister and I were out at our favorite cafe (the name of the establishment is purposefully left out to protect the innocent).
+My sister and I were out at our favorite cafe (its name is purposefully left out to protect the innocent).
 We each bought a breakfast treat and a cup of coffee.
 Before heading to our table, we stopped at the coffee station to make the perfect blend o’ java.
 I mixed Light and Hazelnut coffees into one cup, and while waiting to add a splash of half & half, a cheerful lady standing next to me complimented my black “athleisure” pants.

 The lady came out of nowhere, just sort of popped up next to me.
 She inquired about the brand of my pants, where I bought them, told me they reminded her of the favorite pair she could no longer find in stores or online, etc. We had a purposeful “athleisurely” chat while I was trying to close the lid on my SUPER hot cup o’ java.